Figural Lightshade Collection

 To witness such rudimentary variations in formal composition produce such contrasting associations across the strata of class, one might begin to perceive this gradation fading into illusion, leaving behind form, and material, and light, and shadow.

 Additional custom iterations break from initial constraints in order to respond to contextual and functional concerns.
-Please inquire for more information, including for custom orders.
+Please feel free to inquire for more information, including for custom orders.

 Kyle Miller, “Before Theory” in Teresa Stoppani (ed.), Giorgio Ponzo (ed.), George Themistokleous (ed.), This Thing Called Theory (New York, Routledge 2017): 45-54. https://www.kylejamesmiller.com/before-theory#_edn3.